Here’s the list of agents and presenters for the conference.

 – bio –

-Amina Iro is Associate Editor at Legacy Lit, Hachette Book Group where she edits and publishes fiction and non-fiction books that elevate and celebrate stories from the margins.
+Amina Iro is an editor at Legacy Lit, Hachette Book Group where she edits and publishes fiction and non-fiction books.
 Her titles include A More Perfect Party by Juanita Tolliver, Blues in Stereo by Langston Hughes, curated by Danes Smith, Al Roker’s Recipes to Live By by Al Roker and Courtney Roker Laga, No Justice No Peace by award-winning photographer Devin Allen, and Sing a Black Girl’s Song by Ntozake Shange, edited by Imani Perry.
-A writer and performance poet from Prince George’s County, Maryland, Amina has held fellowships at the Watering Hole and the Hurston/Wright Foundation.
-She started her publishing career Amistad, HarperCollins Publishers.
+She has held fellowships at the Watering Hole and the Hurston/Wright foundation.
+Amina is also a writer and performance poet from Prince George’s County, Maryland.

 R. Dean Johnson